I have been driving in Croatia since 2000 and have been living in Croatia since 2013 and have learned a lot about driving and hiring cars in Croatia.

 Renting a car in Croatia, in fact, in any foreign country, can be a little nerve-wracking until you get your bearings.

 Here are a few tips to get you started looking at Croatia car hire.
-We hope they will take some of that fear or those worries away.
+I hope they will take some of that fear or those worries away.

 As these tips are in no way intended to be a complete list and are subject to change, be sure to ask your car rental company for the latest information to make sure you stay on top of any new regulations or policy changes.